 GRETCHEN ALBRECHT began her career at Walt Disney Feature Animation in 1972, within the Xerox Department on Robin Hood (1973).
 Gretchen later learned each discipline of the Ink & Paint Department, trained by longtime Ink & Paint staff from the Disney Hyperion Studios: Jeanie Young, Jean Erwin, Dodie Roberts, Katherine Kerwin and Wilma Baker.
 Gretchen later took over the department in October 1987 and oversaw the department’s navigation through compressed quota schedules, dramatic staff increases, the creation of new paint systems and the transition into digital animation with the CAPS system.

 BONNIE ARNOLD began her career in live-action films, working as an assistant production coordinator on Neil Simon’s The Slugger’s Wife (1984).
-Arnold transitioned into animation at Walt Disney Feature Animation, receiving her first full production credit on the groundbreaking animated feature Toy Story (1993), followed by Tarzan (1999).
+Arnold transitioned into animation at Walt Disney Feature Animation, receiving her first full production credit on the groundbreaking animated feature Toy Story (1995), followed by Tarzan (1999).
 In 2001, she moved to DreamWorks Animation.
-Along with director Dean DeBlois, Arnold received an Oscar® nomination for Animated Feature Film for How to Train Your Dragon 2 (2014).
+Along with director Dean DeBlois, Arnold received multiple Oscar® nominations for Animated Feature Film for the hugely successful How to Train Your Dragon trilogy.
 Currently, she is the Co-President of Feature Animation for DreamWorks Animation.

 JANE BAER began her animation career working as an assistant animator on Sleeping Beauty (1959).
 She later returned to Walt Disney Feature Animation as an animator on The Rescuers (1977), The Fox & the Hound (1981), and The Black Cauldron (1985).
 Jane later established her own animation company Baer Animation with her then husband, Dale Baer, and later ran the studio on her own.
 Jane was the lead character animator of Bennie The Cab and her studio animated the Toontown sequences for Who Framed Roger Rabbit?
 (1988).